Groterik/qtcreator-dlangeditor/README.md

 * Class view for project/current document
 * Tooltip with symbol information
 * Highlight selected symbol in current document

+#Installation
+Build from the sources or download precompiled version from [Bintray](https://bintray.com): [project page](https://bintray.com/groterik/qtcreator-dlang-tools/qtcreator-dlangeditor) or [downloads directory](https://dl.bintray.com/groterik/qtcreator-dlang-tools).

+Note: since [Travis-CI](https://travis-ci.org) is used to build binaries for linux and [Appveyor](https://www.appveyor.com)  -- for windows, build numbers for same revision but different platforms can differ.

+Copy the plugin shared library and pluginspec file into local Qt Creator plugin directory:
+* $HOME/.local/share/data/QtProject/qtcreator/plugins/$QTCREATOR_VERSION/ on Linux.
+* %LOCALAPPDATA%\QtProject\qtcreator\plugins\$QTCREATOR_VERSION\ for windows.
+* ~/Library/Application Support/QtProject/Qt Creator/plugins/$QTCREATOR_VERSION/ on Mac.

+You can also set the plugin directory for Qt Creator using command line argument ```-pluginpath <dir>```.

+Run Qt Creator and enable the plugin on ```Help -> About Plugins``` page.
+Restart Qt Creator.

 #Building
 1. clone the project.